fatiando/pooch/doc/usage.rst

         """
         Load the Cronenberg sample data as a pandas.DataFrame.
         """
-        fname = GARAGE.fetch("cronen.csv")
+        fname = GOODBOY.fetch("cronen.csv")
         data = pandas.read_csv(fname)
         return data

-When the user calls ``plumbus.datasets.fetch_c137()`` for the first time, the data file will be downloaded and stored in the garage.
-In this case, we're using :func:`garage.os_cache` to set the local folder to the default cache location for your OS.
+When the user calls ``plumbus.datasets.fetch_c137()`` for the first time, the data file will be downloaded and stored in the local storage.
+In this case, we're using :func:`pooch.os_cache` to set the local folder to the default cache location for your OS.
 You could also provide any other path if you prefer.
-See the documentation for :func:`garage.create` for more options.
+See the documentation for :func:`pooch.create` for more options.

 Hashes
 ------

-Garage uses `SHA256 <https://en.wikipedia.org/wiki/SHA-2>`__ hashes to check if files are up-to-date or possibly corrupted:
+Pooch uses `SHA256 <https://en.wikipedia.org/wiki/SHA-2>`__ hashes to check if files are up-to-date or possibly corrupted:

-* If a file exists in the local folder, Garage will check that its hash matches the one in the registry.
+* If a file exists in the local folder, Pooch will check that its hash matches the one in the registry.
 If it doesn't, we'll assume that it needs to be updated.
-* If a file needs to be updated or doesn't exist, Garage will download it from the remote source and check the hash.
+* If a file needs to be updated or doesn't exist, Pooch will download it from the remote source and check the hash.
 If the hash doesn't match, an exception is raised to warn of possible file corruption.